We Dramatically Sped Up Our Websites, And Here’s Why It Matters

 We’ve been working behind the scenes for some time with one goal in mind: make our websites — which serve independent self-storage operators — faster.

 Now, why did we set this goal for ourselves?
 Because every second it takes your website to load increases the likelihood that a visitor leaves.
+Our websites already offer some of the most comprehensive online rental features that allow for true Touchless Rentals™ (including online ID verification), but we wanted to ensure our websites were fast as well as feature-rich.

 Your website’s page speed — which we’re defining as the amount of time it takes a website to load interactable content — can also directly affect how your website ranks in mobile and desktop Google search results.
 Page speed can be the determining factor that keeps you from a first-page result.